Mobirise Website Builder

 Safe Zones are the areas as shown in the picture below that are painted yellow.

-You would not want to be stopping on a live carriageway whit nowhere to pull in when vehicles behind you are potentially doing 70mph.
+You would not want to be stopping on a live carriageway with nowhere to pull in when vehicles behind you are potentially doing 70mph.

 Overhead Gantries